-It can impact your finger movements and dynamic control because of the very different feel.
+It can impact your finger movements and dynamic control because of the different feel.
 Pianists’ hand strengths are developed from the weighted keys.
-This is also where pianists’ hands are different from normal hands, it is in their hand strength, not the hand size or shape.
+This is also where pianists’ hands are different from regular hands; it is in their hand strength, not the hand size or shape.

 If you are practicing on an unweighted keyboard, then you’ll have some difficulties transitioning to a piano with weighted keys.

-If you are buying a new digital piano, try to go for one with a weighted keyboard.
+If you buy a new digital piano, try to go for one with a weighted keyboard.
 If you can spend a little bit extra, find a model that has the graded hammer action.
-It’s going to give you the most realistic feel of an acoustic piano.
+It will give you the most realistic feel of an acoustic piano.

-If you are wanting to perform on a piano, do exams or recitals, or anything like that on a traditional piano at some point, then you are going to want to practice on a digital piano where the difference between the two is minimal.
+If you want to perform on a piano, do exams or recitals, or anything like that on a traditional piano at some point.
+You will want to practice on a digital piano where the difference between the two is minimal.

 Hence, a digital piano with graded or scaled weighted keys is your choice.
-Interestingly many brands have their own name for key actions which are very similar with subtle differences.
-It boils down to a personal choice of which one you like the most.
+Interestingly many brands have their name for key actions, which are very similar with subtle differences.
+It boils down to choosing which one you like the most.

-If you just want to play some keys and have fun, not worry too much about technique or performing on an acoustic piano at any point, then you can just get a spring-loaded keyboard.
+If you want to play some keys and have fun, not worry too much about technique or performing on an acoustic piano at any point, you can just get a spring-loaded keyboard.

 Additionally, check out this least expensive digital piano with a weighted keyboard: Donner DEP-20.